Sunday, December 22, 2024

 Flour is a commonly used thickening agent of finely milled wheat.
 It’s also readily available and inexpensive compared to other thickeners.
 To use flour as a thickener for beef stew, start by mixing it with a small amount of cold water to form a paste.
 This will prevent clumping.
 Once the paste has been formed, add it to your simmering stew while stirring constantly until the desired thickness is achieved.
 The thickening process may take longer than other thickeners and may result in a slightly opaque appearance in the stew but adds richness to the flavor.

-See also Beef Stew Another Eden
+See also Beef Stew Recipe Za

 It’s important to note that using too much flour can result in a gummy or pasty texture in your beef stew.
 It’s recommended to start with a small amount of flour and gradually add more as needed.
 Additionally, if you’re looking for a gluten-free option, you can use cornstarch or arrowroot powder as a substitute for flour.
 These alternatives have a similar thickening effect and won’t affect the flavor of your stew.